5 Things Travel Can Teach You

 You can choose to get uptight and irritated that you have to wait, or you can find a way to enjoy that time by reading a book or striking up a conversation with the person next to you.
 If you are on a backpacker’s budget and trying to go the cheap route, you will encounter many things that will test your patience.
 After a while, these things seem insignificant and you end up finding ways to pass the time.

-2) To SLOW down: Oh what a rat race the United States can be.
+Oh what a rat race the United States can be.
 It’s easy to slip into the mentality of wanting more and wanting it now!
 Many employers encourage working overtime and they do not allow more than 1 to 2 weeks vacation a year.
 This is a shocker for many Europeans who get vacations of one month or longer per year.
-When I took 6 weeks off work recently to travel around South East Asia, everybody I know said, “Wow, that is a LONG time.”
+When I took a travel sabbatical recently to travel around South East Asia, everybody I know said, “Wow, that is a LONG time.”
 Once we were on the road and meeting other travelers, people were astonished at how SHORT of a time we were taking to travel.

 In other words, in many other places in the world things go a lot slower.
 You will find that many cultures don’t even understand the word we call, “stress”.
 Instead, many times you will hear the phrase, “no worries” on a daily basis.
 While visiting these places, it’s easy to adopt this way of life while you are on the road.
 You realize that you are on their time, and it’s not a bad time to be on!